ben-rogerson/craft-storybook-starter/README.md

 [Storybook](https://storybook.js.org/) is an open source tool for developing UI components in isolation.
 It makes building stunning UIs organized and efficient.

-This starter sets up everything for you to be productive in Storybook.
+This starter sets up everything for you to be productive in Storybook and Craft and makes it easy to produce a living styleguide for your site or app.

+Storybook runs alongside Craft so you won't need to install any Craft plugins.
+You won't need to do anything differently with your Twig files, just place them in the Templates folder as per usual.

+You can also host the Storybook built files on a service like Netlify for free.

+**Take a look at the [Storybook demo for this repo 👉](https://craft-storybook-starter.netlify.com)**

 ## Getting Started